NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 #### Transfer Acceleration

 - Enables fast, easy and secure transfers of files over long distances between you and your end users and an S3 bucket.
-- Takes advantage of AWS Cloudfront global, distributed edge locations.
+- Takes advantage of AWS CloudFront global, distributed edge locations.
 - When data arrives at an edge location, it is then routed to Amazon S3 over an optimized network path.

 ## S3 Encrytion and Security

-By default all newly created buckets are PRIVATE.
+By default all newly created buckets are **PRIVATE**.
 You need to manually change permissions to access resources.

 You can set policies and permissions using either Access Control Lists or Bucket Policies.

 You have the ability to make a bucket private but all certian objects in that bucket to be public.

 ### Logging